NSW Immunisation Schedule recommends children are vaccinated at:

-Vaccination is the best way to protect your children against serious preventable diseases such as polio, measles and whooping cough.
+Vaccinating your child is the best way to protect them from serious diseases including polio, measles and whooping cough.

-Delaying immunisation places children at risk of catching disease and becoming very sick.
+Delaying an immunisation could put your child at risk of catching a disease and becoming very sick.

 Vaccinations are provided by: